programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Designing a Game

-When designing a game or puzzle, consider if the puzzle is based on memory or logic.
-The main aim of games featuring material culture is generally to help users appreciate the variety in artefact properties, such as form and decoration, rather than for users to remember every detail of each object encountered during the game.
+When designing a game or puzzle, consider whether it is based on memory or logic.
+The main aim of games featuring material culture is generally to help users appreciate variation in artefact properties, such as form and decoration, rather than to make them remember every detail of each object encountered during the game.

 Often images of material culture are incorporated into the traditional memory game of finding matching images on overturned cards.
 See the 2D [Ho'omaka Hou Research Initiative Fishhook Memory Game](https://data.bishopmuseum.org/archaeology/game.html), which introduces users to the variety of forms and decoration in material culture (including fishhooks) they may not otherwise appreciate.

 In contrast, jigsaw puzzles (which also commonly feature material culture) rely more on logic.
 3D jigsaw puzzles can be made of material cultural artefacts and sites, but it can be quite difficult for users to manipulate pieces on a computer screen.
 3D jigsaw puzzles are more usable in VR.
 One example is [Artsalad](https://artsalad.net) by Mariotto F., an opensource VR 3D puzzle game written with three.js.

-If the 'The Jars of Papua' featured realistic models of jars that the user needed to place at their correct site, it would benefit from providing a way to ensure that the user can first view the correct placements.
-Alternatively, clues could be given to encourage the user to study the models, resulting in less reliance on memory.
+If 'The Jars of Papua' featured realistic jar models that users needed to place at the correct sites, it would be useful to provide a way for them to view the correct placements first.
+Alternatively, clues could encourage users to study the models more closely, reducing their reliance on memory.

 For this lesson, you will rely on the models being coloured according to their method of construction (building technique) to help users match vessels to sites.
-This information is provided in the site information panel.
-The decoration style information may also help with making matches.
-While it would be possible to match models to information panels without using a map of New Guinea, including the map helps reinforce the connection between the vessels and the communities that made them, and highlights the diversity of material culture across Papua New Guinea (and West Papua).
+This is explained in the site information panel, which also includes details about decoration styles that may help users make matches.
+While it would be possible to match the models to the information panels without using a map of New Guinea, including the map helps reinforce the connection between the vessels and the communities that made them.
+It also highlights the diversity of material culture across Papua New Guinea (and West Papua).

-If you are planning to design a game consider consulting guides such as Schell (2015), which discuss aspects in game design such as the roles of skill versus chance, rewards, punishments, and scoring.
+If you are planning to design a game, consider consulting guides such as Schell (2015), which discuss aspects of game design including the roles of skill versus chance, rewards, punishments, and scoring.
 Schell (2015) distinguishes 'puzzles' as "head" (thinking) games rather than "hand" (co-ordination and reaction) games.
-They outline 10 "puzzle principles" which include: making the puzzle aim clear, making it easy for the player to know where to start, providing an indication of player progress, avoiding the game appearing unsolveable;, varying difficulty;, maximising the players choices in which order they do the different steps, having puzzles within puzzles, providing hints, providing the solution, and being careful of puzzles that have a trick or require the player to change the way they are interpreting the puzzle.
+They outline 10 'puzzle principles': making the aim of the puzzle clear; making it easy for the player to know where to start; providing an indication of progress; avoiding making the puzzle appear unsolvable; varying the difficulty; maximising the player's choice over the order in which they complete different steps; including puzzles within puzzles; providing hints; providing the solution; and being careful with puzzles that rely on a trick or require the player to change how they interpret the problem.

-To transform the scene into a puzzle the information panel used needs to be altered, as it is the main source of user information.
+To transform the scene into a puzzle, the information panel needs to be altered, as it is the user's main source of information.
 The goal for the user is to start with the jars off the map, with the Papuan communities demarcated by selectable tokens.
 When the communities are selected by the user's mouse click, the information panel will provide the information on the pots made by that community.
 Information on the technique used to make the pot can be used to work out which of the jars may be a match, as the jars are coloured according to the technique and a key is provided.
 The decoration technique may also serve as a guide.
-For instance when the user selects the site of the Iatmul community the information panel reveals that their jars are made using the 'ring building technique on a hemispherical base' and that they are decorated with 'sculptural elements' and the key shows that model of jars with that technique are coloured brown.
+For instance, when the user selects the site of the Iatmul community, the information panel reveals that their jars are made using the 'ring building technique on a hemispherical base' and are decorated with 'sculptural elements'.
+The key shows that models of jars made using this technique are coloured brown.
 Thus the user will look for a brown jar model with sculptural decorations.
 The user can move the jars with their mouse.
 If they place the matching jar on the community marker, then the jar becomes unmoveable and the background colour changes.

 ### Adding Simple Models: Tori (Donuts)

-In this game the clues to matching the jar and community location will be given by clicking on the community location.
-If presented with a map of Papua New Guinea with the jars randomly placed some distance above it, most users would not know where on the map to click to get the clues.
-So green tori (donut shapes) will be used to mark the communities to let the user know where to start clicking.
-The information panel will be changed in the last step to instruct the user to click on a torus (donut).
+In this game, users will receive clues for matching each jar to its community location by clicking on the community location.
+If presented with a map of Papua New Guinea and jars randomly positioned some distance above it, most users would not know where on the map to click to find the clues.
+Green tori (donut shapes) will therefore be used to mark the community locations and show the user where to start clicking.
+In the final step, the information panel will be changed to instruct the user to click on a torus.

 The torus is a basic three.js geometry, and the diameter, central hole size, and segmentation can be specified (Figure 4).
 However, tori are generated at the wrong angle for this game and need to be rotated (around the x axis) by 90 degrees (i.e. -Math.PI /2).
 Each torus's centre will be positioned slightly (1 cm) above the map (which is at 'desk' height) at y = desk + 0.01.